Skip to main content

 Health Anxiety

 Ongoing fear about symptoms, illness, or what a diagnosis might mean.
+Sometimes called "White Coat Anxiety."
 Your nervous system stays on high alert even when tests come back clear.

 Driving Anxiety